 Let’s look at the problematic words and phrases, and what you can say instead to minimise dieting behaviour:

 Problematic language – This food is good/bad/naughty.

 Ideal/helpful language – This food is food.
 This food is delicious.
 This food is crunchy/soft/spicy and so on.

 Food is food.
 Take the morality away from food.
-If you must different between the nutrition value of a food use the terms “everyday” and “sometimes foods”.
+If you must differentiate between the nutrition value of a food use the terms “every day” and “sometimes foods”.

 Problematic language – I can’t do this until I lose X amount of weight.
 Once I sort out my diet, I will be able to XYZ.